-The Company had \$3.6 million and \$8.1 million, respectively, in restricted cash representing cash held on deposit in margin accounts for coffee-related derivative instruments at December 31, 2013 and June 30, 2013.
+The Company had \$8.1 million in restricted cash representing cash held on deposit in margin accounts for coffee-related derivative instruments at June 30, 2013.
+At March 31, 2014, as the Company had a net gain position in its coffee-related derivative margin accounts, none of the cash in these accounts was restricted.
 Changes in commodity prices and the number of coffee-related derivative instruments held could have a significant impact on cash deposit requirements under the Company's broker and counterparty agreements.